segmentio/functions-library/destinations/sift/README.md

 ## Setup
 - [ ]  Create a [HTTP Source](https://segment.com/docs/connections/sources/catalog/libraries/server/http-api/#http%20tracking%20api)
-- [ ]  Generate a REST API Key from Sift
+- [ ]  Grab the REST API Key from Sift in your account

 ## How to use

 Copy the `handler.js` code in this directory to your destination function

+Make the necessary modifications in the `handler.js` to map your Segment data.

 Replace the first line with your Segment write key that you generated from creating an HTTP Source